cibernox/ember-power-calendar/questions.md

 {{!--

 One value and one action.
-The value is anything that has `start` and `end` keys, but the value passed by the `onChange` action is a convenient Range object, that lookis like this:
+The value is anything that has `start` and `end` keys, but the value passed by the `onSelect` action is a convenient Range object, that lookis like this:
 {
   date: { start: Date, end: Date }, // POJO like the entry object, with dates